parthnemaa/AI-Course-Feedback-Topic-Modeling/README.md

 ***

 ## 🛠️ Workflow to Solve the Problem
-Step 1: Data Understanding**
+**Step 1: Data Understanding**
-- Dataset (`feedback.xlsx`) contains synthetic text feedback for AI courses.
+- Using dataset that contains synthetic text feedback for AI courses.
 - Each record represents one student's opinion.

 **Step 2: Data Preprocessing**